nyguerrillagirl/sdjpa-order-service-2/README.md

 BRANCHES:
+01_adding_profiles:
+* We add a test and prod profile and get Liquibase ready so the application can run.
+* We set up Liquibase to create the customer table as the initial sql file to execute
-01_adding_profiles: We add a test and prod profile and get Liquibase ready so the application can run.
-The assumption we make is that our test profile will use H2 and the prod will be our PostgreSQL database.
+* The assumption we make is that our test profile will use H2 and the prod will be our PostgreSQL database.

+02_adding_jpa_and_test_case (for H2)
+* Add Entity class for customer (extends BaseEntity)
+* Add H2 test case